civitai/civitai-javascript/README.md

 ### `civitai.job.get`

-Get the status of a job by looking up the job token
+Get the status of a job by looking up the job token.

 ```js
 const response = await civitai.job.get(token);